fthiebolt/neOCampus-arduino/README.md

 added Arduino IDE support for our various neOSensor boards

 ## neOSensor boards ##
 neOSensor first boards releases were based on esp8266.
-Nowadays, we added support for esp32 devices :)
+Nowadays, we added support for esp32 and CubeCell devices :)

 We added support to our neOCampus IoT management infrastructure named [sensOCampus](https://neocampus.univ-tlse3.fr "neOCampus's Wiki Home") to enable a central configuration for all of our neOSensor boards; these boards will then be able to publish their data to our infrastructure and to have those data stored in our databases.